 St. David’s Center serves 3,000 children, teens, and young adults annually through its early community- and center-based programs.
 The Center’s innovative, multidisciplinary approach integrates expertise in early childhood education, pediatric therapies, parent-child attachment, children’s mental health, and autism treatment.
 As a result of their involvement with St. David’s Center, preschool children of all abilities are ready for kindergarten; outcomes significantly improve for children who have faced trauma and adversity; children with developmental needs develop the skills they need; and individuals with lifelong special needs lead increasingly independent lives.

 With a new presence in downtown Minneapolis, St. David’s Center will focus on the developmental outcomes of children who have faced significant adversity and trauma, who are in and at risk of out-of-home placement, and who need easier access to services.
-This center at Westminster (named Center for Child and Family Wellbeing) will primarily serve children birth to age five who have experienced relational trauma.
-Services will include an infant team to assess and treat families with children in out-of-home placement, children’s mental health services and pediatric rehabilitative therapies, a clinical training site for graduate students in mental health, and a new home for the Center’s day treatment program for young Somali children diagnosed with autism.
+This center at Westminster (named the Harmon Center for Child and Family Wellbeing) will primarily serve children birth to age five who have experienced relational trauma.
+Services will include an infant team to assess and treat families with children in out-of-home placement, children’s mental health services and pediatric rehabilitative therapies, a clinical training site for graduate students in mental health, and a new home for the Center’s day treatment program for young East African children diagnosed with autism.

 “St. David’s Center is exactly the kind of partner we want in our expanded building,” said senior pastor Tim Hart-Andersen.
 “The organization’s creative and innovative approaches to mental health issues affecting high-risk young children and their families is critically needed in our community.
 Our Community Partner team, led by Rocky Rockenstein, clearly sees a match between St. David’s mission and work and Westminster’s mission and hope for the world.”